Deploying Sample Applications

 Deploy a sample app on Meshery

-1. Go to the management page of any service mesh and install any of its stable versions.
+1. Go to the management page of any infrastructure and install any of its stable versions.
 Consul-install

 2. Click (+) on Manage Sample Application Lifecycle.
 You will now be able to see a dropdown menu with the available sample applications.
 ImageHub sample app